What are the Harlan Coben dramas on Netflix?

-Literary mastermind Harlen Coben’s 33 novels have sold an estimated 75 million copies and been translated into 43 languages.
+Crime writer Harlen Coben’s 33 novels have sold an estimated 80 million copies and been translated into 46 languages.

-Hold Tight follows the family of a young man who goes missing following the death of his friend, leaving everyone in the happy-go-lucky suburb of Warsaw reeling.
+In 2022, Hold Tight landed on the streamer, following the family of a young man who goes missing following the death of his friend, leaving everyone in the happy-go-lucky suburb of Warsaw reeling.
 It soon emerges that there’s so much more to this case than anyone could have predicted.